shipyardapp/Shipyard-Documentation/docs/blueprint-library/snowflake/snowflake-authorization.md

  COMMIT;
 ```

-## Giving the Shipyard Role Warehouse Access
+## Giving the Platform Role Warehouse Access
-This guide will walk you through the process required to either create a unique warehouse for Shipyard to run queries against your Snowflake Database, or give the newly created Shipyard Role access to an existing warehouse.
+This guide will walk you through the process required to either create a unique warehouse for Platform to run queries against your Snowflake Database, or give the newly created Platform Role access to an existing warehouse.

 <Tabs
 defaultValue="new"